HarisJavedskipq2022/team-performance-tracker/README.md

 # Team Performance Tracker MVP

 A modern web application for HR managers to track team goals, skills, feedback, and performance reviews.
-Built with Next.js, TypeScript, and PostgreSQL.
+Built with Next.js, TypeScript, and PostgreSQL..

 ## 🎯 Features